aramisgithub/questpresentation/script/document.md

 ## The Tricker

-- The tricker in Odyssey is Poseidon

-    - Poseidon conforms to the archetype by tricking Odysseus through the adventure

-- The tricker in Mulan is Mushu

-    - Mushu conforms to the archetype by lying to the consul
+The tricker in Odyssey is Poseidon, who conforms to his archetype by tricking Odysseus throughout the adventure.
+The tricker in Mulan is Mushu, who conforms to his archetype by lying to the consul and in general causing mayhem.

 ## Similarities

-- In Mulan, Mushu tricks the consul to go to war

-- Mushu doesn't harm Mulan in any way

-- In comparison, Poseidon tricks Odysseus many times by getting him into frustrating situations
+In Mulan, Mushu tricks the consul to go to war, but he doesn't manage to harm Mulan in any way, while Poseidon tricks Odysseus many times in harmful ways by getting him into frustrating situations.

 ## The Herald